5 IoT trends for 2019

 How will IoT drive the connected economy?
-Explore our five IoT predictions for 2019 and beyond.
+Explore our five IoT trends for 2019 and beyond.

 Everyone knows connectivity and digitalization are rapidly transforming the global economy – but where will the biggest impact be felt?
 To help you find your way in an evolving business landscape, Telenor Connexion has worked with analysts from Stockholm-based consulting firm Northstream to identify five major trends related to IoT and digital transformation.

-Full report with five predictions for 2019 and beyond, including analysis from consulting firm Northstream.
+Full report with five IoT trends for 2019 and beyond, including analysis from consulting firm Northstream.

 Prediction 1: Enterprise data will take the lead in data trading